zama-ai/fhevm-decryptions-db/README.md

 We use the rocket-provided configuration file - [Rocket.toml](Rocket.toml).
 It supports a number of rocket-specific configuration options as documented here: https://rocket.rs/v0.5-rc/guide/configuration/#configuration

 We've introduced the `testing` configuration profile that is only used for integration tests.

+The following configuration options are currently supported:

+`db_path` - A path to the RocksDB database.

+`get_sleep_period_ms` - If a key is non-existent, time to sleep (in ms) before retrying again (applies to GET requests only).

+`get_retry_count` - How many times to retry before returning NotFound on GET requests (applies to GET requests only).
+Set to 0 to turn off retries and make 1 attempt only.

 ## Testing
 Integration tests use a real RocksDB database.
 The database path is read from the `testing` profile in the configuration (Rocket.toml) file.